ProtocolONE/ptah-docs/content/docs/marketing.md

 {{< figure src="/images/HEADER.png">}}

 {{< hint >}}
-To add a header to the page, choose from one of Ptah **Header** sections.
+To add a header to the page, choose one of **Header** sections from Ptah Section Library.
 {{< /hint >}}

 ***